Who Makes a Great Bach to Rock Franchisee?

 We’re looking for passionate and experienced music store franchise partners

 Since we opened our first Bach to Rock school in Bethesda, MD, in 2007, we’ve been growing so quickly we’ve won awards — combined gross sales were more than $3 million by 2010, the year we started franchising, proving that the model is both profitable and scalable.
-By the end of 2015, Bach to Rock generated almost $7 million in revenue.
+By the end of 2016, Bach to Rock generated over $8.2 million in revenue.